RoboJackets/urc-dashboard/README.md

 ## Host Input

 1. Start the rosbridge server on the rover using `ros2 launch urc_bringup websocket.launch.py`.
-Then find the ip of the roroverbot using `hostname -I`.
+Then find the ip of the rover using `hostname -I`.

 2. Input the host IP into the dashboard and click connect.